meetbrij/python-notes/docs/data-analysis-pandas.md

 ### Guided Project: Exploring Ebay Car Sale Data
 * The aim of this project is to clean the data and analyze the included used car listings.
-* link to the project:
+* link to the project: [Exploring Ebay Car Sales Data](https://github.com/dataquestio/solutions/blob/master/Mission294Solutions.ipynb)